-In this course you will learn how to turn solar cells into full modules; and how to apply full modules to full photovoltaic systems.
+In this course participants will learn how to turn solar cells into full modules; and how to apply full modules to full photovoltaic systems.

-Finally, you will practice modelling the performance of a PV system for different solar energy applications, and estimating the energy production of client's potential system.
+Through modelling, you will gain a deeper understanding of PV systems performance for different solar energy applications, and proficiency in estimating the energy yield of a client's potential system.

 This course is part of the Solar Energy Engineering MicroMasters Program designed to cover all physics and engineering aspects of photovoltaics: photovoltaic energy conversion, technologies and systems.